At BETTER we take care to recommend items we hope you'll enjoy! Just so you know, BETTER may get a small share of the revenue.

 What are the benefits of foam rolling?

-Dr. Karena Wu, physical therapist and owner of ActiveCare Physical Therapy in NYC and Mumbai, utilizes foam rolling with her patients at the office and teaches them how to use the tool at home.
+Dr. Karena Wu, physical therapist and owner of ActiveCare Physical Therapy in NYC and Mumbai, utilizes foam rolling exercises with her patients at the office and teaches them how to use the foam rollers at home.
 She explains that foam rolling is a self-massage to the soft tissues.
 “The foam roller compresses tissues and helps to release tight bands in soft tissue,” she says.
 “Massage is an 'irritant' to the soft tissues that brings blood flow, which then helps with fluid movement and promotes healing because blood carries nutrients and oxygen.
 So, getting this type of compressive massage therapy helps break up tightness or 'knots' in the tissues.”

 “It also helps to promote fluid circulation, increases pliability of the soft tissues, reduces compressive forces on the joints (when the surrounding soft tissues are more flexible) and increases neuromuscular activity because the soft tissues will be more at an optimal resting length for function,” Dr. Wu adds.